-- Additional grants or scholarships: Look into applying to any grants or scholarships offered locally by your school, county or state.
-Some schools have need-based grants or unclaimed scholarship money, while conducting online database searches could turn up scholarships specific to your field of study.
+- Additional grants or scholarships: Look into applying to any grants or scholarships offered locally by your school, county, or state.
+Some schools have need-based grants or unclaimed scholarship money.
+Conducting online database searches could turn up scholarships specific to your field of study, too.
 Apply to as many as possible.

 - Student loan options: If you haven’t hit federal student loan limits, you should be able to get one mid-semester as long as you filled out the Free Application for Federal Student Aid (FAFSA) before the semester started.
 If you’ve already hit those limits, your financial aid office may recommend that you consider alternative options like private student loans or a Direct PLUS Loan.
 We discuss these options further in Step 5.

 Step 2: Apply for additional scholarships and grants

 Unlike student loans, scholarships and grants do not need to be paid back.
 They’re free money designed to help college students pay for tuition or other education-related expenses.
 Here are some steps you can take to explore your options:

 - Talk to your financial aid office to see if there are any available or unclaimed scholarships you may qualify to receive.